Skip to main content

 Arguments

 • fast_load: Whether the data will be loaded in fast mode.
 This is used to determine whether the data will be iterated over during set up for schema generation and splitting (where necessary).
 Only relevant if iterable is True, otherwise it is ignored.
-Defaults to False.
+Defaults to True.

 • ignore_cols: Column/list of columns to be ignored from the data.
 Defaults to None.